Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 The sales experience requirements for outside sales vs. inside sales

-What should you look for in inside and outside salespeople?
-Keep in mind that all high-performing sales reps are great communicators driven by understanding their prospects and focused on results.
+So what should you look for in inside and outside salespeople?
+Keep in mind that all high-performing sales reps are great communicators, deeply understand their prospects and are focused on results.

-That said, the way they’ll have to use these sales skills in an inside sales model compared to the outside environment is quite different.
+That said, the way they’ll need to use these sales skills in an inside sales model versus an outside environment is quite different.
 Let’s look into both.

 Inside sales experience requirements